 A dental dam is a thin, flexible piece of latex that protects against direct mouth-to-genital or mouth-to-anus contact during oral sex.
 This reduces your risk for sexually transmitted infections (STIs) while still allowing for clitoral or anal stimulation.

 They’re an effective form of protection, but odds are you’ve never even heard of them.
 Read on to find out what you’ve been missing.

-Safe-sex measures typically focus on vaginal sex, which is why condoms are so readily available.
+Safe-sex measures typically focus on penetrative sex, which is why condoms are so readily available.
 But that’s not the only type of intercourse that spreads bacteria and infections.

 It’s possible to get or transmit STIs through oral sex as well.

 Types of infections include: